-So much focus in recent time has been spent on social media, that people have forgotten that emails still work!
+So much focus in recent times has been spent on social media, that people have forgotten that emails still work!
 Why?
 If you have already become interesting to someone, and people have asked to be on your list (still mucho important), they’ll be much more likely to purchase from you than someone on IG.

 Keep it personal (unless you are writing on behalf of a publicly owned company, and then maybe depending on your brand).
 Write to your ideal customer.
 Why should they care about this information?
 How will it make their day better?